 We were having a chat over the past couple of weeks about engineering books to help you become an awesome software architect.
 Books have influenced us as avid readers and through using social media to find out what’s happening.
 There is a small number of books that have influenced both ourselves and ‘The Value Flywheel Effect‘ book as well.

 So we figured we’d pick out our top four books and list them out.
 And then we can have a quick chat about them.

 So Mark, putting you on the spot.
-What’s your top four?
+What are your top four?

-So top four is the ‘Continuous Delivery’ book, the ‘Accelerate’ book, ‘Reaching Cloud Velocity’, and ‘Working Backwards’.
+So the top four are the ‘Continuous Delivery’ book, the ‘Accelerate’ book, ‘Reaching Cloud Velocity’, and ‘Working Backwards’.

 Great choice.
 What about you Mike?